 The annual Faculty Award in Teaching is supported by funds provided by the UD Alumni Association, in order to honor excellence in teaching.
-The Faculty Awards Committee selects the ranked faculty member who has distinguished himself or herself in at least three terms of classroom teaching while at the University of Dayton.
+The Faculty Awards Committee selects the ranked faculty member who has distinguished himself or herself in at least three terms of classroom teaching.
 Two or more faculty or a faculty member plus additional members of the instructional staff may be nominated as a team or may submit a joint application if they engage in team teaching or other collaborative teaching activities.
 Persons eligible to apply for teaching awards are those under full-time contract with the University whose efforts are predominantly devoted to classroom instruction.

 The recipient of the Award receives $3,000, funded by the Alumni Association.
 If two or more faculty members win as a team, all will share equally in the Award and the $3,000.
 In addition, the individual or team selected receives University recognition and may be invited to make a public presentation at appropriate University ceremonies and forums, conduct a seminar, speak with alumni groups, and so forth.